stasis-industries/mafis/README.md

 ---

-Most MAPF tools measure how fast solvers find paths.
-MAFIS measures what happens when things go *wrong* — pairing every faulted run with a fault-free baseline so every metric is a deviation, not an absolute number.
+Most MAPF tools measure how fast solvers find paths. **MAFIS** (Multi-Agent Fault Injection Simulator) measures what happens when things go *wrong* — pairing every faulted run with a fault-free baseline so every metric is a deviation, not an absolute number.
 It is not a solver benchmark.

 ---